 In-depth on Picture This' second album, MDRN LV

-Noel Gallagher has announced a huge homecoming show at Heaton Park, Manchester on Friday 7 June 2019.
+Noel Gallagher has announced a host of brand new tour dates, ahead of his huge homecoming show at Heaton Park, Manchester on Friday 7 June 2019.

 A British music icon, Noel Gallagher first came to worldwide attention as the lead guitarist and principal songwriter in the multi-platinum selling Manchester rock band Oasis.

 Throughout their eighteen year existence, Oasis released seven full-length studio albums, all of which debuted at No.1 on the Official UK Albums chart.
 The band disbanded unceremoniously backstage at a festival in Paris in 2009.